payamesfandiari/fake_news_finder/README.md

 - Based on the latest approaches in Machine Learning.

 ## Data
+### Crawling CNN,BBC,100FEDUP,FOX,Breitbart News Network
+The big part of this Dataset comes from Crawling several websites and using their data for Training the model.
+The crawlers are included in this package and you can run them yourself.
+By Using [Scrapy](https://scrapy.org/), We have downloaded around 50,000 News Article.
+We have saved the following fields :
+1.Authors
+2.Title
+3.Text of the News
+4.Number of Related Articles
+5.Number of Sources
+6.Number of images
+7.Published Date

 ### Kaggle Dataset
 This Data is consists of different parts.
 The first part is [Kaggle's Fake News Dataset](https://www.kaggle.com/mrisdal/fake-news) which is available online.
 From the explanation of data in the original website :